• Skip to primary navigation

 When refrigeration and the use of preservatives became more common methods of preservation, the need for fermentation as a means of preservation decreased.
 But, modern fermenting has grown to be driven by empirical science as a means of improving health.

-The Science
+The Science Behind Fermentation

 Fermentation in food and beverages involves the introduction and/or growth of microbes in an anaerobic environment.
 These microbes such as yeast and bacteria break down carbohydrates (sugar or starch) and convert them into carbon dioxide, alcohol, or acid.
 This results in a transformation (what we recognize as a pungent, tangy flavor) and stabilization of the food or drink.

-If you’ve ever fermented I’m sure you’re aware of the importance of restricting the access of oxygen into the fermenting container.
+If you’ve ever fermented, I’m sure you’re aware of the importance of restricting the access of oxygen into the fermenting container.
 This is what’s helping create the anaerobic environment for the science to take place.
 You’re forcing the microbes to find oxygen through other means.

 Fermentation works as a preservative by inhibiting pathogenic bacterial growth and aiding in toxin degradation.